NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 ### parsed

 This object contains a parsed version of the record's data.
-This object is not stored but is indexed.
+This field is indexed but not stored.
 It is the primary way a record's data should be queried.

-Nested objects and lists are allowed, but all leaf values are be converted into an object containing several fields based on the type of the value.
+Nested objects and lists are allowed, but all non-container values are converted into an object containing several fields based on the type of the value and the parsing options.
 These fields allow type changes between data versions and facilitate advanced searching on the data.
 For example, in version 1 a field has a value of 10 but in version 2 this is changed to